 (You can even see how the exterior and handle was chipping away after being applied to the heat of the burner.)

 Ultimately, lard is a resource I can produce on the homestead as a by-product of pork production making it virtually free and easily accessible.
 Flax seed oil is expensive and more difficult to find, so from now on, I’ll be sticking with good old lard when caring for my cast iron.
+And in between seasoning your cast iron skillets, try a cast iron conditioning bar to keep your skillets in tip top shape!

 How do you re-season your cast iron?